d-jimenez/VBA-Challenge/README.md

 3. The Largest Stock Volume and its associated stock symbol.

 4. Thescript also itterates through of of the yearly worksheets within the workbook.

+## Brief Results Overview

+1. Bank of America Corp.
+(BAC) had the largest total stock volume in 2014, 2015 and 2016 with an average stock volume of 23,433,922,066.6667 yearly.

+2. The maximum yearly percent stock change  for the 2014, 2015 and 2016 data was for SandRidgeEnergy of 11,675% increasing from $0.20 to $23.75 for the 2016 year.

+3. Kinder Morgan Inc. fell by 98.49 percent in 2015, recording the largest percent decrease in stock prices for all stocks in the 2014, 2015 and 2016 data.

-Screenshots of the results for the first 20 unique stocks are included in the repository.
+* Screenshots of the results for the first 20 unique stocks for the years are included in the repository.